alex-09/orb_code_enhance/README.md

-# For TestCases: Just a quick note
+# For Comparisons
-1. (unstable) The `main.py` in TestCases is where we will conduct the tests.
+1. This is the main code to compare different algorithms

 # For AppFunctions
 1. The main.py will give you an idea on how to use the AMADEO-BAUTISTA-LINGAD ORB algorithm.